super-mela/Crafts-E-Commerse/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This is an online grocery shop.
-Where a customer can satisfactorily find all the grocery needs gathered in a place.
+This is an online gift shop.
+Where a customer can satisfactorily find all the gift needs gathered in a place.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>